 Machine learning is an interdisciplinary field that spans computer science, mathematics, and statistics.

-In this day and age, it is being used every where: Netflix uses it for movie recommendations, Amazon also uses it for their recommendation engine and Echo, vesty waves uses it to automatically classify articles, and the list goes on.
+In this day and age, it is being used every where!
+Netflix uses it for movie recommendations, Amazon uses it for their recommendation engine and for Amazon Echo, Vesty Waves uses it to automatically classify articles, and the list goes on.

 To be able to build these types of software, you need to be more than just a solid programmer because as I mentioned this field requires a very strong mathematical and statistical foundation.

-There are two ways to study machine learning: the top-down approach method where you start first by writing machine learning code right away (for example by using python’s scikit-learn library) and understand the math later, or the bottom-up approach where you start with the math first and then move up to code.
+There are two ways to study machine learning: the top-down approach method, where you start first by writing machine learning code right away (for example ,by using Python’s Scikit-Learn library) and understand the math later, or the bottom-up approach, where you start with the math first and then move up to coding.

-I personally prefer the second method just because it is what works for me.
-Even though It is harder to start and will take longer before you start writing code but once you grasp the concepts, picking up on a library or two is a piece of cake.
+I personally prefer the second method, just because that’s what works best for me.
+Even though It’s harder to start and takes longer before you start writing code, once you grasp the concepts, learning how to use a machine learning library is going to be a piece of cake.

-On the other hand, the top-down approach has the advantage of writing useful code very fast.
+On the other hand, the top-down approach has the advantage of allowing you to begin writing machine-learning code fast.

 This motivates a lot of people.

-The downside is that it will be much harder for you to understand why some things work, and why others don’t because you would not have the necessary mathematical background.
+The downside of the top-down approach is that it will be much harder for you to understand why some techniques work, while others don’t, because you won’t have the necessary mathematical background at first.

-However don’t get this book if you are not already strong in linear algebra, probabilities, and basic statistics because you will not be able to understand it.
+However, don’t use this book if you aren’t already strong in linear algebra, probabilities, and basic statistics because you will not be able to understand it.